 Leaders in the workplace have the role of influencers.
 The ability to influence effectively enables leaders to open locked doors and persuade people to follow them or adopt particular ideas.

-An effective leader is also brilliant at managing change.
+An effective leader is also skilled at managing change.
 This includes both the process of change and the impact that a change inevitably has on their team.

 In the workplace, this change can also be reflected as innovation.

-The difference in responses to change include Innovators, Early Adopters, Early Majority, Late Majority and Laggards.
+The differences in responses to change include Innovators, Early Adopters, Early Majority, Late Majority and Laggards.

 The answer, perhaps surprisingly, is not the innovators and early adopters.
 Instead, it is the role of the early majority to persuade.
 This cascading persuasion-pull is very effective.

 People in this group will tend to adopt innovation slightly before the average person.
-As they proceed with caution, they contribute to an important piece in a decision making process.
-They will base their next steps off the experiences of the early adopters.
+As they proceed with caution, they contribute to an important piece in a decision-making process.
+They will base their next steps off the experiences of early adopters.